secondo-database/secondo/Algebras/AssociationAnalysis/README.md

 Build
 -----

 Add the Association Analysis algebra to the `Algebras/Management/AlgebraList.i.cfg` file like this:

     ALGEBRA_INCLUDE(180,AssociationAnalysisAlgebra)

-Replace the number 180 with an another unique number in case this identification number is already used.
+Replace the number 180 with an another unique number in case this identification number is already taken.

-Make sure at least the following algebras are included in your `makefile.algebras` file to compile this algebra
+Make sure at least the following algebras are included in your `makefile.algebras` file to compile this algebra correctly:
-correctly:

     ALGEBRA_DIRS := Standard-C++
     ALGEBRAS     := StandardAlgebra